dcondomitti/shinobi/plugins/yolo/README.md

 }
 ```

-Now modify the **main configuration file** located in the main directory of Shinobi. *Where you currently should be.*
+Now modify the **main configuration file** located in the main directory of Shinobi.

 ```
 nano conf.json